 1. Introduction

-This study investigates the determinants of Uruguay's short-term Real Effective Exchange Rate (REER) using an extended Mundell-Fleming framework.
-Uruguay represents a compelling case study as a small, open economy with a floating exchange rate regime, having navigated significant regional economic turbulence, particularly the 2002 financial crisis linked to Argentina.
-The research addresses a gap in the literature by systematically analyzing how key macroeconomic variables—specifically the US lending rate (USLR), domestic money supply (M2), inflation (CPI), and the world interest rate (WIR)—impact the REER's fluctuations.
-Understanding these dynamics is crucial for formulating effective monetary and fiscal policy responses to exchange rate volatility.
+This study investigates the determinants of Uruguay's short-term Real Effective Exchange Rate (REER) using an extended Mundell-Fleming model framework.
+Uruguay represents a compelling case study as a small, open economy with significant regional dependencies, particularly influenced by neighboring Argentina and Brazil.
+The research addresses a gap in existing literature by specifically examining Uruguay's exchange rate dynamics through this theoretical lens.

 2. Literature Review